minio/docs/source/reference/minio-mc/mc-retention-set.rst

      respectively.

 .. mc-cmd:: --bypass
+   :optional:

-   *Optional* Allows a user with the ``s3:BypassGovernanceRetention`` permission to modify the object.
+   Allows a user with the ``s3:BypassGovernanceRetention`` permission to modify the object.
 Requires the ``governance`` retention :mc-cmd:`~mc retention set MODE`

 .. mc-cmd:: --default
+   :optional:

-   *Optional* Sets the default object lock settings for the bucket specified to :mc-cmd:`~mc retention set ALIAS` using the :mc-cmd:`~mc retention set MODE` and :mc-cmd:`~mc retention set VALIDITY`.
+   Sets the default object lock settings for the bucket specified to :mc-cmd:`~mc retention set ALIAS` using the :mc-cmd:`~mc retention set MODE` and :mc-cmd:`~mc retention set VALIDITY`.
    Any objects created in the bucket inherit the default object lock settings